mjung5/covid-vignette-api/README.md

     ## 4 4.High      959810.
 866776   303044
     ## 5 5.Veryhigh 2471329.
 1627508  2152867

-`state_highrisk` contingency table shows where the top 10 states with the most confirmed cases belong in terms of their risk status.
-Nine out of 10 states are in the very high risk group, and North Carolina is one of the staes in the high risk group.
-One thing we should remember is that this grouping is not based on the population.
-It directly looks at the confirmed cases only.
-Therefore, if considering state populations, risk categories may change.
+`Summary_us_risk` table shows the average, median, and IQR scores of each risk state.
+I created a variable called RiskStatus based on the mean and median score.
+Five status set points of the number of confirmed cases are from “Very Low” (under 150,000 cases) to “Very High”(higher than 1,250,000 cases).
+Similar to the first summary table, this table also shows interesting results on very high status scores.
+The average score is significantly higher than the median score, and the IQR score in the very high category is also large.
+This means that states with confirmed cases higher than 1,250,000 are more spread out, but the majority are still around the median scores.

 ``` r
 us_live_risk1 <- us_live_risk %>% arrange(desc(Confirmed))